6 Easy Tips to Boost Your Confidence When Insecurities Are Loud

 That’s when you may realize that things aren’t as dismal as the comparison made them seem to be.

-Try listing, even as little as 3 things you’re grateful for.
+Try listing, even as few as 3 things you’re grateful for in your journal.
+You’ll be on your way to creating your confident girl aesthetic.

 Let’s face it, many of us strive to be the best version of ourselves, and that’s okay.